How to Fix a Smile Without Braces?

 Clear Aligners

-Clear aligners are an alternative to traditional braces.
+At-home clear aligners are a great alternative to traditional braces.
 They are custom-made, removable trays that are worn over the teeth to gently move them into alignment.

 These clear aligners have become increasingly popular due to their aesthetic advantages.
-Not only do they provide a much more discreet solution than metal brackets and wires, but they are also more comfortable and easier to clean.
-Clear aligners also mean no regular in-person dental visits and teeth can be straightened within 4-6 months in mild to moderate cases, which is quicker than traditional braces.
+They provide a much more discreet solution than metal brackets and wires and are also more comfortable and easier to clean.
+At-home aligners also mean no regular in-person dental visits and teeth can be straightened within 4-6 months in mild to moderate cases, which is quicker than traditional braces.

 The price of clear aligners versus that of traditional braces is also a reason to consider opting for these to treat your teeth.
 Some clear aligner companies offer discounts of over 60% on traditional braces costs and often have seasonal price offers that increase these savings even further.